camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

    More complex queries may degrade the performance.
 2. When enabled and an Identity Link is added to a Task, the respective User or Group is authorized to read the associated history (e. g. for the Task, Variable, or Identity Link History).
-   For Camunda BPM versions <= 7.12, the history is not readable in this case.
+   For Camunda Platform versions <= 7.12, the history is not readable in this case.

 ### Historic Task Permissions